nim-lang/Nim/doc/gc.rst

 As such it supports a resolution of nanoseconds internally; however the API uses microseconds for convenience.

-Define the symbol ``reportMissedDeadlines`` to make the GC output whenever it missed a deadline.
+Define the symbol ``reportMissedDeadlines`` to make the garbage collector output whenever it missed a deadline.
 The reporting will be enhanced and supported by the API in later versions of the collector.

 Tweaking the garbage collector